 Starting kindergarten is a significant milestone for kids.
 For many children, this will be the first time they will spend time in a classroom setting in which they will learn new skills, and socialize with their peers.
 The transition to kindergarten can be a time filled with excitement and apprehension, as little ones begin learning to read, write, and do simple math.
 The thought of sending your child off to kindergarten may be nerve-wracking for both you and your little one, but there is no need to worry.
-You can set your child on the path to success for kindergarten by teaching them a few important skills.
+You can set your child on the path to success in kindergarten by teaching them a few important kindergarten readiness skills.

-Recognizing their name
+1. Recognizing their name

 These skills include the ability to hold a pencil correctly, and knowing that words are written from left to right.
 It’s helpful to have your child practice some pre-writing activities at home, such as drawing lines on a piece of paper and coloring in the spaces between them.
-If you introduce these skills to children early, they will come more naturally when they start learning how to write in kindergarten.
+If you introduce these kindergarten readiness skills to children early, they will come more naturally when they start learning how to write in kindergarten.

-Being able to express their needs and wants
+3. Being able to express their needs and wants

-Knowing shapes and colors
+4. Knowing shapes and colors

-Counting and identifying the numbers one through ten
+5. Counting and identifying the numbers one through ten

-It’s important for children to be familiar with the numbers one through ten before starting kindergarten.
+Children need to be familiar with the numbers one through ten before starting kindergarten.
 Find opportunities at home to expose your little one to numbers and counting.
 This will help children learn how to recognize numbers in their written form in addition to quantities.
 You can point to a number and ask your little one what comes next.
 For example, say, “What comes after four?”
 These exercises will help your child practice counting and identifying numbers before starting kindergarten.

-Naming the letters of the alphabet
+6. Naming the letters of the alphabet

 Becoming familiar with the alphabet is extremely beneficial for kids who are about to start kindergarten.
 When children begin learning how to start sounding out words using letter sounds, this will significantly enhance their learning experience.

-Fine motor skills
+7. Fine motor skills

 The development of fine motor skills starts as babies learn to grasp objects in their environment.
 If children have trouble holding and manipulating small objects, now is a good time to start working on this skill before they start kindergarten.
 You can do this by asking them to dangle small toys at eye level or put pegs on a board.
 With babies or toddlers, have them play with small objects (such as building blocks) and see if they can fit certain shapes inside others.
 The more kids can practice using their fine motor skills, the better equipped they will be for the demands of kindergarten.

 It’s never too early to help children get ready for the transition to the next step of their academic journey.
-Follow these steps so you can help to equip kids with the essential skills they need for a great start to kindergarten!
+Follow these steps so you can help to equip kids with the essential kindergarten readiness skills they need for a great start to kindergarten!